UriZafrir/UsefulScripts/README.md

+# Useful Scripts

+This is a collection of useful scripts which showcase some of my abilities

-# ADPasswordExpiryReminder
+### ADPasswordExpiryReminder
 Active directory script which queries users' password expiry date and sends them an email 7,5,3,1 days before it's expiry
-# GetWordpressVersionForAllWebsites
+### GetWordpressVersionForAllWebsites
 Bash script which outputs wordpress version information for each website in /var/www
-# MultiPassKubernetesCluster
+### MultiPassKubernetesCluster
-self hosted kubernetes cluster on mac with MultiPass
+Self hosted kubernetes cluster on mac with MultiPass
-# Vagrant-Virtualbox-KubernetesCluster
+### Vagrant-Virtualbox-KubernetesCluster
-self hosted kubernetes cluster on windows with Vagrant and virtualbox
+Self hosted kubernetes cluster on windows with Vagrant and virtualbox